rickalouani/Rancher-howto/README.md

 Kubernetes out of the box.
 It uses GKE a container management management solution built on Kubernetes to manage your clusters.
 So you don't have to install Kubernetes on GCP, Kubernetes is a built-in part of GCP and will always be well integrated and well tested.
-Rancher 2.0 provides it's own Kubernetes Engine RKE that is also supported on GCP and provides and provides similar features as GKE in managing Kubernetes clusters but on any support Cloud, not just GCP.
+Rancher 2.0 provides it's own Kubernetes Engine RKE that is also supported on GCP and provides and provides similar features as GKE in managing Kubernetes clusters but on any supported Cloud, not just GCP.
 So with RKE as your deployment tool you are free to choose any provider supported, I don't know about you but that's powerfull stuff.
 Basically, Rancher 2.0 will allow you to develop your application and design your kubernetes clusters VENDOR LOCK IN free.
+Also, Rancher 2.0 would handle for you some of the tricky configurations such as ABAC vs RBAC, User space vs IPTABLES, the later two are current Kubernetes defaults, the first two are old defaults.
+If you are using KOPS, KUBEADM or any of the other CLI based tools you would have to manage the repositories and or branches for all the different configurations.

 ![](https://github.com/rickalouani/Rancher-howto/blob/master/Rancher-screen-shots/100005.png)